DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 ## Get a teacher reference number (TRN)

-Once a draft is complete, you can request a TRN for each trainee record.
+Once a draft is complete, you can register and request a TRN for each trainee record.
 This is when the trainee becomes registered with the Department for Education (DfE).

-Trainees will receive their TRN by email.
+Trainees will receive their TRN from the DfE by email.

 ## Trainee records imported from the Apply for teacher training (Apply) service